What are the sources of financial aid?

 The following are some of the state financial aid programs available to Arkansas residents:

-- Academic Challenge Scholarship - up to $4,500 annually for graduating high school seniors who complete the SMART core curriculum and have the 2.5 grade point average in those courses or achieve at least a 19 on the ACT, and demonstrate financial need.
+- Academic Challenge Scholarship - $2,000 first year, $3,000 second year, $4,000 third year, and $5,000 fourth year for graduating high school seniors who complete the SMART core curriculum and have the 2.5 grade point average in those courses or achieve at least a 19 on the ACT.

 - Governor’s Scholars Program - up to $4,000 annually for graduating high school seniors based on academic achievement, test score and leadership.
 The Governor’s Distinguished Scholarship for those scoring 32 on the ACT or 1410 on the SAT, and a 3.50 academic grade point average, or are named National Merit Finalists or National Achievement Scholar pays tuition, mandatory fees, room and board up to $10,000 per year.